 CU: Centrifuged tubes and 1.2 mL tubes as talent aliquots the serum into separate 1.2 mL tubes.

-Talent: Confirmation of fasting and hydration are two crucial screen checks that should be completed on any collected sample.

 MED: Talent looks up from automated chemistry analyzer and speaks toward camera.

 Serum is analyzed using an automated chemistry analyzer to determine that the subjects are indeed fasted.
 Whereas the CBC measure confirms that the subjects are not dehydrated.